 Easy Live Plants For A Beginner Aquarium

-You might want to add live plants to your tank for aesthetics, improved oxygenation, or as props for your fish to hide and play.
+If you’re a beginner trying your luck with Shrimp, try these live plants that are perfect for shrimp and any aquarium.
+Plants are great for aesthetics, improved oxygenation, or as props for your fish to hide and play.
 Whatever the reason, plants give your tank a beautiful, natural look.
 But like fish, they need proper care as well.
 The right substrate, adequate lighting, some fertilizers, and most importantly, the choice of right plants – All these factors contribute to a good planted aquarium setup.

 - Java Moss